fxp-jim/HorizonDocs/Horizon User Guide/V. Sales Orders/Receiving Orders/Creating a Receiving Order.md

 5. Determine the item type: **purchase order item** or **item**.

 6. Click on the box labeled **click to select in the picker** to choose the item/s you want to add.
-In the pop-up picker, click the add button (✚), then click **Done** at the bottom.
+In the pop-up picker, click the add button (✚), and/or click **Done** at the bottom.

 7. Click on **Save Changes** to keep your changes.
 Click on **Undo Changes** to discard them.